nn-dmt/terahertz-starter/README.md

 This mostly-in-one web application aims to give music artists, record labels, media publishers and event organizers an online hub to manage all of their publications and media orientation metadata.

-This is being actively developed at [SWAMP.AUDIO](https://swamp.audio) and we will be pushing production updates to this repository some after some time testing.
+This is being actively developed at [SWAMP.AUDIO](https://swamp.audio) and we will be pushing production updates to this repository after testing.

 ## System Requirements
 •PHP8